barionleg/cesium.wiki.gs/Models-Details.md

 * [[Building collada2json]] on Windows.
 ### WebGL TF Ideas

-* Add a handler like `handleBuffer` to load images instead of pulling them out in `handleMaterial`.
-This could prevent loading the same idea multiple times.
-Add an `images` top-level property to WebGL TF?
 * Buffers and shaders are provided full URLs, but images, e.g., `parameters.diffuseTexture.image` just have the filename without an extension or full URL.
 * Pack all indices followed by all vertices (or vice versa) in the same bin?
 What is the best practice for creating index and vertex buffers from TF buffers without duplication?